"Working Hard To Save Your Computing Dollars"

 RAM Memory, How Much Is Enough

 Choosing RAM (Random Access Memory) has become much simpler these days.
 Intel has adopted AMD's standard DDR memory.
 DDR RAM technology was originally developed by nVidia as graphics memory.
 DDR is more efficient and affordable than the RDRAM Rambus that Intel was using.
 Check your motherboard specifications for the type of RAM to use.
 Usually the motherboard manufacturer will give you a list of RAM modules that have been tested to work with your motherboard.
-Also, you can use the Crucial Memory TooL to find compatible alternatives by searching for your motherboard or PC model.
+Also, you can use the Crucial Memory Scanner to discover the proper RAM for your PC.

 There are 2 important things to remember when purchasing RAM.
 First, if you use more than 1 module, make sure they are compatible.
 It is a good idea to match modules from the same manufacturer and the same bus speed.
 Quite often memory modules made by different manufacturers do not work and play well together.